Little Havana Like a Local: Food, Culture & Hidden Gems

 Guides and Reviews

-The guides truly seem to make or break this experience.
+The guides seem to make or break this experience.
 Many reviews highlight friendly, knowledgeable hosts like Orlando, Bianca, and Juan Carlos, who blend humor and local knowledge effortlessly.
 One reviewer said, “Juan Carlos shared his story and gave us a great insight into Cuba and the neighborhood’s history,” emphasizing how the guides personalize the tour.

 The reviews also repeatedly praise the food, with comments like “The empanadas and mojitos were fantastic,” and “All the food was delicious and plentiful.”
 Even guests who were initially unsure about the length or activity found themselves impressed by the quality and authenticity of the tastings.